-Scientifically implausible fantasies aside, do you know the farthest point in space on which humans have left their imprint?
+Scientifically implausible fantasies aside, do you know the farthest point in space where humans have left their mark?

-You’ll have to consider two different scenarios here; first is how far humans have traveled in space, and the second is how far humans have made their presence felt in space.
-The answers to both these questions are different.
+You’ll have to consider two different scenarios here.
+First is how far humans have traveled in space, and second, how far humans have made their presence felt in space.
+The answers to these questions are different.
 Let’s look at them one at a time.

 What’s the farthest that humans have ever traveled?

-To achieve this, the shuttle passed over the far, or “dark” side of the Moon at an altitude of 254 kilometers (158 miles) from the lunar surface, making it the farthest that humans have ever traversed into the vast expanse of space.
-This landmark was attained on April 15, 1970 at 0:21 UTC.
-It has been more than 4 decades since that historic moment of 1970, and we haven’t been able to surpass that record yet.
+To achieve this, the shuttle passed over the far, or “dark” side of the Moon at an altitude of 254 kilometers (158 miles) from the lunar surface, making it the farthest that humans have ever traversed into the vast expanse of the universe.
+This landmark was attained on April 15, 1970, at 0:21 UTC.
+It has been more than five decades since that historic moment of 1970, and we haven’t been able to surpass the record yet!